ARMORFleetMgmt/armor-py/Readme.md

 # armor-py

-This package provides some useful scripts for interacting with the ARMOR Fleet Management platform from Python.
+This package provides useful sample scripts for interacting with the ARMOR Fleet Management platform from Python.

 It implements the REST API that is available here: https://app.armordata.io/swaggerui/